Xilinx/inference-server/docs/quickstart.rst

 The Docker image can also be built with various options to disable certain components.

 Currently, these images are not pre-built anywhere and so must be built by the user.
-We require `BuildKit <https://docs.docker.com/develop/develop-images/build_enhancements/>`__ to build the image so your Docker version should be at least 18.09.
+We require `BuildKit <https://docs.docker.com/build/>`__ to build the image so your Docker version should be at least 18.09.

 .. code-block:: console

-    # create a dockerfile
     $ python3 docker/generate.py
-    # use the generated Dockerfile to build an image
     $ ./proteus dockerize

-The ``generate.py`` script is used to create a dockerfile in the root directory.
+The ``generate.py`` script is used to create a dockerfile in the root directory, which is then used by the ``dockerize`` command.
 Use ``--help`` to see configurable options for the ``generate.py`` script.
 By default, this builds the stable dev image as ``{username}/proteus-dev``.
 After the image is built, run the container: